-Let’s get to know Cardiff City FC, a South Wales club formerly in the Premier League.
+Let’s get to know Cardiff City FC, a South Wales club that plays in the English Football League.

 One of the most passionate fan bases in the country, a modern stadium, a truly insane rivalry, and all this set in a beautiful and historic city.